Below are some frequently asked questions about Commencement.

 Latin honors are determined after all grades have been submitted and finalized.
 Students may monitor their cumulative grade point average online.
 Degrees are conferred with honors based on the student’s final cumulative grade-point average.
 Honors are conferred as follows:

-The College hosts a Post-Commencement Celebration on the Grass Practice Field following the ceremony.
-The College tent offers refreshments, entertainment, and more.
+The College hosts a post-Commencement Celebration on the Grass Practice Field following the ceremony.
 Graduates, their families, and guests are encouraged to attend and bid farewell to faculty and staff, friends, and classmates.

-In addition to the College reception, tent rentals are available for private parties hosted by graduates and their families.
+In addition to the College reception, some graduates and their families choose to rent a tent and sponsor their own individual post-Commencement celebration.
 Read more about sponsoring an individual post-Commencement celebration.